lolbus/lolbus.github.io/_posts/2022-12-28-welcome-to-jekyll.markdown

 date:   2022-12-28 16:53:08 +0800
 categories: jekyll update
 ---
 Today mark the release of NTU MSAI examination result release day and I'm officially certified to have completed AI6128 (Urban Computing) and AI6122 (Text data management and Processing).
+My Cumulative GPA stands at 4.67/5.00.
-This also means that I have completed 18AU out of 30AU required for graduation.
+The results also means that I have completed 18AU out of 30AU required for graduation.
 On track to graduate by July 2023 or December 2023.
 If a good offer arises early, I will target to complete the program faster.